vapoursynth/vapoursynth/doc/plugins/imwri.rst

       compression_type
          Select the specific compression type for *imgformats* that have more than one possible compression method.
 Recognized constants are:
          Undefined, None, BZip, DXT1, DXT3, DXT5, Fax, Group4, JPEG, JPEG2000, LosslessJPEG, LZW, RLE, Zip, ZipS, Piz, Pxr24, B44, B44A, LZMA, JBIG1, JBIG2

+      overwrite
+         Overwrite already existing files

       alpha
          A grayscale clip containing the alpha channel for the image to write.
 Apart from being grayscale, its properties must be identical to the main *clip*.

-.. function:: Read(string[] filename[, int firstnum=0, bint mismatch=False, bint alpha=False, bint floatonly = False])
+.. function:: Read(string[] filename[, int firstnum=0, bint mismatch=False, bint alpha=False, bint float_output = False])
    :module: imwri

    Possible output formats when reading: 8-16 bit integer and 32 bit float

    Note that by default 8-16 bit images are returned as integer and 32 bit images as float.
-When reading half precision float images you have to manually set *floatonly* to have the unmodified floating point range returned.
+When reading half precision float images you have to manually set *float_output* to have the unmodified floating point range returned.

    Read is a simple function for reading single or series of images and returning them as a clip.